Pennsylvania Department of Health

 Original Building

-Based on a Medicare/Medicaid Recertification Survey completed on April 15, 2025, it was determined that Transitions Healthcare Shook Home was not in compliance with the following requirements of the Life Safety Code for a new health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on March 18, 2026, it was determined that Transitions Healthcare Shook Home was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a three-story, Type II (111), protected noncombustible structure, without a basement, which is fully sprinklered.